cretz/pgnio/README.md

 #### Is "asynchronous" or "non-blocking" really better?

-No. Sometimes it is when you don't want to use a thread per connection though internally NIO2 leverages thread groups/pools.
+No. Sometimes it is when you don't want to use a thread per connection though internally NIO leverages thread groups/pools.
 Also, since PostgreSQL's protocol doesn't support multiplexing a single connection there is even less benefit than there might be with other protocols.
 Having said that, rarely is it worse and this library could easily be used in a higher-level, synchronous, blocking application or library.